Justice League: Crisis on Infinite Earths: Part Two

-Time has passed since the anti-matter wave hit Earth-1 and what was thought to be a single wave has turned out to be a series of anti-matter waves.
-Many heroes are placed across the multiverse to operate, maintain, and protect the vibrational towers, while the Monitor's council tries to find a long-term solution.
-To keep the Earths' populations calm, they use the Satellite's technology to broadcast Psycho-Pirate's empathic control across the planets.
-Struggling with the mental strain of the task, Psycho-Pirate persuades the Monitor to give him some of his power to make it easier.
-Shortly afterward, Psycho-Pirate is abducted by an entity calling itself the Anti-Monitor, the source of the anti-matter waves.
-It offers him a new smaller world to control in exchange for his service.
+Time has passed since the antimatter wave hit Earth-One, and what was thought to be a single wave has turned out to be a series of antimatter waves.
+Many heroes are placed across the multiverse to operate, maintain, and protect the vibrational towers, while Novu's council tries to find a long-term solution.
+To keep the populations of the parallel Earths calm, they use the Satellite's technology to broadcast Psycho-Pirate's empathic control across the planets.
+Struggling with the mental strain of the task, Psycho-Pirate persuades Novu to give him some of his power to make it easier.
+Shortly afterward, Psycho-Pirate is abducted by an entity that is the polar opposite of Novu, the Anti-Monitor, the source of the anti-matter waves.
+Anti-Monitor offers Psycho-Pirate a new, smaller world to control in exchange for his service.

-After a weaker anti-matter wave passes over the Earths, shadow demons appear and attack all the towers simultaneously.
-Superman leads the Justice League to defend Earth-1, Batman defends Earth-2 with the help of a Multiversal Bat-Family, and Wonder Woman fights on Earth-46, an Earth ruled by Amazons.
-Though they discover that the shadow demons are vulnerable to strong light, their attempts to fight them are undermined by Psycho-Pirate, who uses his enhanced abilities to increase the heroes' hatreds and rivalries, causing them to fight each other before teleporting away to another Earth.
-Due to the shadow demons and Psycho-Pirate's interference, not all of the towers are online when the next anti-matter wave hits and many Earths are erased, including Earth-46.
-Amid the chaos, a furious Supergirl murders the Monitor when her resentment toward him is exacerbated by Psycho-Pirate's powers.
+After a weaker antimatter wave passes over the parallel Earths, shadow demons appear and attack all the towers simultaneously.
+Superman leads the Justice League to defend Earth-One, Batman defends Earth-Two with the help of a multiversal Bat-Family that now includes Robin (Damian Wayne), Batgirl (Barbara Gordon), Batman Beyond, and Batwing.
+Wonder Woman joins the fight on Earth-46, an Earth ruled by Amazons.
+Though they discover that the shadow demons are vulnerable to strong light, their attempts to fight them are undermined by Psycho-Pirate, who uses his enhanced abilities to heighten the heroes' hatreds and rivalries, causing them to turn on each other before he teleports them to another Earth.
+Due to the shadow demons and Psycho-Pirate's interference, not all of the towers are online when the next antimatter wave hits, and many Earths are erased, including Earth-46.
+Amid the chaos, a furious Supergirl murders Novu when Psycho-Pirate's powers exacerbate her resentment of him.

-While defending Earth-1, John Stewart encounters the mysterious man who sent Barry Allen to Earth-3 and fights him.
+While defending Earth-One, John Stewart encounters the mysterious man who sent Barry Allen to Earth-Three and fights him.
 During their fight, the man remembers his identity as the sorcerer John Constantine.
-As more shadow demons arrive, Stewart overloads his Green Lantern's battery, using it as a light bomb to destroy the shadow demons attacking Earth-1's tower.
-In response, the shadow demons coalesce into a single giant figure, revealing that the shadow demons were the Anti-Monitor's minions and are of one mind, which proves resistant to the heroes' light attacks.
-Powerless, they watch in horror as the Anti-Monitor prepares to destroy Earth-1.
+As more shadow demons arrive, Stewart overloads his Green Lantern's battery, using it as a light bomb to destroy the shadow demons attacking Earth-One's tower.
+In response, the shadow demons coalesce into a single giant figure, revealing that they were the Anti-Monitor's minions and are of one mind, which proves resistant to the heroes' light attacks.
+Powerless, they watch in horror as the Anti-Monitor prepares to destroy Earth-One.